France (profile portraits); global tradition · c. 1750–present (peak popularity: 1780s–1860s)

 Iconic silhouette works include: Reiniger, The Adventures of Prince Achmed (1926); Walker, A Subtlety (2014); Apple iPod silhouette campaign (2003); Andersen, paper-cut fairy tales (1830s–1870s); Victorian profile portrait silhouettes.

 Generate unique silhouette SVG designs with AI.
-Free to try, no design skills needed.
+Preview free, no design skills needed — $10 once for a commercially-licensed SVG, no subscription.